Read

 GERD

-The
+The essential nature

-essential nature of all prescription as well as
+of all prescription as well as non-prescription

-non-prescription medications is to control and/ or
+medications is to control and/ or neutralize

-neutralize excessive stomach acid (Hydrochloric
+excessive stomach acid (Hydrochloric acid) by way

-Since non-prescription H2 blockers are usually
+non-prescription H2 blockers are usually lower in

-relief and the matter becomes complicated with an
+matter becomes complicated with an inflamed esophagus

-inflamed esophagus, Proton pump inhibitors are
+, Proton pump inhibitors are

 used to provide the much needed